 - Cheaper Stamp Duty Land Tax (SDLT) across the board for non-residential property

-- No SDLT surcharge (3% and up), as applied to all residential properties owned in addition to your main residence
+- No SDLT surcharge (extra 3%), as applied to all residential properties owned in addition to your main residence

 Can I live in the residential part of a mixed-use property?

-Many semi-commercial properties offer really attractive living options – in central city locations above high street retail, or in pedestrianised shopping precincts.
+Many semi-commercial properties offer very attractive living options.
+For example, in central city locations above high street retail or in pedestrianised shopping precincts.

 And in the country, pub-landlord accommodation can be a unique opportunity for affordable rural accommodation.

-- Living in your property will mean that your finance will be "regulated", and the field of lenders offering regulated mixed-use mortgages is more limited.
+- Living in your property means that your finance needs to be "regulated", and the field of lenders offering regulated mixed-use mortgages is more limited.

-- Rates may not be as competitive, but we will be able to find a lender for you.
+- Rates may not be as competitive, but we can still find a lender for you.

 Semi-commercial property finance needs to combine the elements of both a commercial mortgage and a residential mortgage (whether owner-occupier or for a tenant).

-But the requirements of a commercial property take precedence and even a semi-commercial mortgage is classed as a commercial mortgage and will be financed by a commercial lender.
+But the requirements of a commercial property take precedence.
+Even a semi-commercial mortgage is classed as a commercial mortgage and will be financed by a commercial lender.

-- Interest-only options: for a fixed period, or the full duration of the borrowing
+- Interest-only options: for a fixed period or the entire duration of your borrowing

 Large country properties with separate cottages and outbuildings offer attractive opportunities for offsetting estate upkeep costs with rental income from holiday lets, office studios, storage units and small manufacturing businesses.

-But the finance issues can be complex, particularly if you're looking at buying a property where these varied uses have developed over time, but this is the first time the mixed-use estate has come onto the market.
+But financing them can be complex, particularly if you're buying a property thats uses have developed over time, and this is the first time the mixed-use estate has come onto the market.

 Our specialist brokers came up with an imaginative solution for one particular property Read more »

-How much can I borrow on a mixed-use property?
+How much can I borrow for a mixed-use property?

-- The greatest number of lenders are happy operating in the 65-70% LTV area of the market
+- Most lenders are happy operating in the 65-70% LTV (Loan to Value) area of the market

-- Finance will be available up to 75% LTV, subject to valuations of market rent
+- Finance is available up to 75% LTV, subject to valuations of market rent

-- 100% loans may be possible with other properties as security
+- 100% LTV finance is possible with other properties as security

-Mixed-use finance is necessarily complex, and you’ll be wise to use a specialist broker to find the most suitable mortgage lending for your particular situation.
+Mixed-use finance is complex, and it's wise to use a specialist broker to find the most suitable mortgage lending for your particular situation.
 Give us a call and we’ll be delighted to discuss your options with you: